Azure/azure-sdk-for-net/sdk/openai/Azure.AI.OpenAI/README.md

 }
 ```

-Remember that things like Assistants, Threads, and Vector Stores are persistent resources: you can save their IDs to
+Remember that things like Assistants, Threads, and Vector Stores are persistent resources.
+You can save their IDs to
-reuse them later or, as below, delete them when no longer desired.
+reuse them later or, as demonstrated below, delete them when no longer desired.

 ```C# Snippet:Assistants:Cleanup
 // Optionally, delete persistent resources that are no longer needed.